hsheric0210/Feckdoor/Config.md

 ### FallbackWindowExecutableName
 * The default window executable path when Active Window Capture feature fails to capture the active window.

+### SaveWait
+* The delay to detect short AFK (Delay after the last character input), in milliseconds.

+### SaveMaxUndone
+* The dead-line of undone log records to delay writing.

+### SaveDelay
+* The wait tick before next loop of log file save worker, in milliseconds.

 ### PlainText
 > Options in this group only available when LogMode PlainText selected